Reds vs. Guardians Player Props Betting Odds

-Spencer Steer and Jose Ramirez are two of the players with prop bets for the taking when the Cincinnati Reds and the Cleveland Guardians play at Great American Ball Park on Tuesday (starting at 6:40 PM ET).
+Player props can be found for Spencer Steer and Jose Ramirez, among others, when the Cincinnati Reds host the Cleveland Guardians at Great American Ball Park on Wednesday at 6:40 PM ET.

 Bet on this matchup or its props with BetMGM!